-- ⇒ Entries Must Be In Place by 11:00am Sunday July 21st. - ⇒ Entry Tags must accompany all cakes. - ⇒ All decorated cakes will remain on display for the duration of the Fair. - ⇒ Judging will begin on Sunday, July 21st @ 1:00 p.m. - All visible parts must be edible except for separator plates and columns.
+- ⇒ Entries Must Be In Place by 10:30am Sunday July 20th. - ⇒ Entry Tags must accompany all cakes. - ⇒ All decorated cakes will remain on display for the duration of the Fair. - ⇒ Judging will begin on Sunday, July 20th @ 11:00 a.m. - All visible parts must be edible except for separator plates and columns.
 Other non-edible parts used for decoration will be judged at the judge's discretion. - No more than one inch margin allowed between cake base and plate edge.
-Styrofoam as well as regular cake base may be used. - ⇒ Cakes will be judged on appearance, originality and workmanship.
+Styrofoam as well as regular cake base may be used. - Cakes will be judged on appearance, originality and workmanship.